EndeavourOS-Community-Editions/bspwm/README.md

-# bspwm-WM Setup and Theme for EndeavourOS
+# bspwm-wm Setup and Theme for EndeavourOS
 Community Edition
 ***